Family of Kiwi Andrew Olphert who is missing in Sydney desperate for answers

 His friend Luke McGinity, who has known Olphert for more than 20 years, says his disappearance is completely out of character.

 Olphert lives in Little Bay, Sydney.
-His wife and son had recently moved out of the family home.

 His phone hasn't been used since Monday, his bank accounts have not been touched.
 Olphert left his car parked by his flat and left his dog behind.

-Olphert and his wife have recently separated and the two have a young son together.
 He is a stay-at-home dad, working on setting up his own furniture importing business.

 The family have been searching for him desperately since Monday last week and have not had any leads.